Other Mobility Opportunities

 Selection procedure

-The selection procedure is administered annually by the Academic Information Agency, which is under the Dům zahraničních služeb.
+The selection procedure is administered annually by the Academic Information Agency, which is under the auspices of the Dům zahraničních služeb.
 Scholarship places are available to students of all public universities.
-The collection of applications and the selection procedure are organized directly by the AIA or the relevant embassy.
-The applicant submits the application with all the necessary documents by specific dates in person at the headquarters of AIA (Dům zahraničních služeb, AIA, Na Poříčí 1035/4, 110 00 Praha 1).
+The collection of applications and the selection procedure are organised directly by the AIA or the relevant embassy.
+The applicant submits the application, along with all necessary documents, by specific dates in person at the headquarters of AIA (Dům zahraničních služeb, AIA, Na Poříčí 1035/4, 110 00 Praha 1).
 The application must be validated by FSV UK (arranged by FSV UK's International Office).

 The exact specifications for each stay, application documents, and other details are available on the AIA website.